 Get Updates About Lectures, Talks, and Courses

-Tickets are required ($10 adults; $8 members, students, and seniors).
+Tickets are required and include Museum admission ($25 adults; $18 students and seniors; free for members).
 Members: please log in to reserve tickets.

 This program offers advanced graduate students the opportunity to work directly with the Whitney’s collection and audiences within a supportive community of their peers and museum educators.